andrewheusser/nyu-thesis/chapter1.markdown

 \begin{figure}
   \centering
   \includegraphics[width=\textwidth]{figures/chapter1_figure2.eps}
-  \caption[Behavioral Experiment 1 Results]{\textit{Experiment 1 Results.} Object-color associative memory accuracy (left) and response times are shown as a function of within-event position (right).
+  \caption[Behavioral experiment 1 results]{\textit{Experiment 1 Results.} Object-color associative memory accuracy (left) and response times are shown as a function of within-event position (right).
 The boundary condition is plotted in yellow and non-boundary conditions are plotted in green.
 Error bars represent the standard error of the mean. *p<.05, **p<.005, ***p<.001.}
   \label{chapter1_figure2}
 \end{figure}